 As Legislative Director in the NYC Council, Nick conceived of numerous policies and built coalitions to pass them.
 He played key roles in co-authoring #FairChanceNYC and Right to Record (Police) Act, and others.
 He's authored or co-authored more than 50 local laws, and negotiated 200+, incl. making Rikers calls free.

 Nick was lead staff for the City Council Housing Committee (2014-2017).
 Under then-Chair Williams, he worked with advocates and industry to pass laws increasing minimum apt. temperature, protecting tenants against harassment, reducing construction worker fatalities, encouraging bike-to-work and renewing rent regulation

 We know the solutions to the problems we face.
 They're found among the New Yorkers that are traditionally ignored.
 By building coalitions, and by participating in them, Nick centers these very solutions in his work.
 Show up.
 Listen.
 Learn.
 Act.
 Repeat.

 Nick routinely mentors young professionals looking for careers in public service.
-Recently, he spoke to the 2020 class of New York City Urban Fellows about his career path.
+Recently, he spoke to the New York City Urban Fellows about his career path.
 "You don't have to follow the beaten path, you can chart your own course.
 You've got to remain resilient through it all," he said, in part.

 Ending mass incarceration and eliminating poverty are this nation's unfinished business.
 People of color suffer the most from this inaction.